fsantanna/dceu/doc/manual.md

 A `data` description can be suffixed with a block to nest templates, in which inner tags reuse fields from outer tags.
-The next example illustrates an `:Event` super-type, in which each sub-type appends additional data to the tuple template:
+The next example illustrates an `:Event` super-type, in which each sub-type appends additional data to the template:

 ```
 data :Event = [ts] {            ;; All events carry a timestamp